-A grade II MCL tear is a partial or incomplete tear.
-There is significant pain with valgus stress of the knee and palpation along the medial aspect on the knee over the ligament.
+MCL tear is a partial or incomplete tear.
+There is significant pain with valgus stress of the knee and palpation along the medial aspect of the knee over the ligament.
 Athletes with these tears often complain of knee pain or instability when attempting to cut or pivot.

-Grade III tears are complete tears of the MCL.
+Tears are complete tears of the MCL.
 These athletes have significant pain along the medial aspect of the knee.
 Even deep bending of the knee is uncomfortable.
-These tears often occur in combination with other injuries in the knee, and complaints of “giving out” or instability with walking, running, or pivoting is common.
+These tears often occur in combination with other injuries in the knee, and complaints of “giving out” or instability with walking, running, or pivoting are common.
 A knee brace or a knee immobilizer is usually needed for comfort.

 Plain radiographs can sometimes be helpful with MCL injuries.
 When the ligament has torn off the thigh bone (“femoral side”), it often tears with a piece of bone that is visible on x-ray.
 With old or recurrent injuries to the femoral side of the MCL, calcification at its origin can develop – this has been termed the “Pellegrieni-Stieda” lesion.
 Under most circumstances, however, plain radiographs are most helpful in ruling out associated fractures with MCL injury.

 MRI is the imaging study of choice to diagnose MCL tears.
 Injuries are readily identified on a “T2 sequence” that shows loss of continuity of the ligament and surrounding blood and fluid from the injury.
 The MRI will also localize the injury to the ligament to be proximal at the femur, in its mid-substance, or distally at the tibia.